 The lack of access to clean fuels for cooking is one of the most pressing environmental health problems: an estimated 1.6 million die from household air pollution every year because they do not have access to clean fuels for cooking and heating.
 Particularly in Africa and parts of Asia…

-You find more research in our entry on Energy Access.
+You will find more research in our entry on Energy Access.

-Energy use – average per capita energy consumption – is therefore another important metric to monitor to understand global development.
-The visualization below provides coverage of energy use per capita – from all sources, including biomass – across the world.
+Energy use – the average per capita energy consumption – is, therefore, another important metric to monitor to understand global development.
+The visualization provides coverage of energy use per capita – from all sources, including biomass – worldwide.

-Total energy consumption (and the sources that make up this energy mix) are also important to resource and environmental concerns.
+Total energy consumption (and the sources of this energy mix) are also important to resource and environmental concerns.
 We cover these metrics in detail here.

-You find more research in our entry on Energy Access.
+You will find more research in our entry on Energy Access.